hale30/qa-information-retrieval/README.md

 - [x] Find ways to resolve conflicts among document (if any).
 - [x] Employ Streamlit UI.
 - [ ] Write report

-### Resources

-This model requires a large VRAM for single GPU.
-Currently, I am using Vast.ai with RTX A6000, 48 VRAM.
-Suggested VRAM on a single GPU is about 30GBs